missing-semester-cn/missing-semester-cn.github.io/_2020/debugging-profiling.md

 ### CPU

-Most of the time when people refer to profilers they actually mean CPU profilers since they are the most common.
+Most of the time when people refer to _profilers_ they actually mean _CPU profilers_,  which are the most common.
-There are two main types of CPU profilers, tracing profilers and sampling profilers.
+There are two main types of CPU profilers: _tracing_ and _sampling_ profilers.
-Tracing profilers keep a record of every function call your program makes whereas sampling profilers probe your program periodically (commonly every milliseconds) and record the program's stack.
+Tracing profilers keep a record of every function call your program makes whereas sampling profilers probe your program periodically (commonly every millisecond) and record the program's stack.
-They then present aggregate statistics of what your program spent the most time doing.
+They use these records to present aggregate statistics of what your program spent the most time doing.
 [Here](https://jvns.ca/blog/2017/12/17/how-do-ruby---python-profilers-work-) is a good intro article if you want more detail on this topic.

-Most programming languages will have some form a command line profiler that you can use to analyze your code.
+Most programming languages have some sort of command line profiler that you can use to analyze your code.
-Often those integrate with full fledged IDEs but for this lecture we are going to focus on the command line tools themselves.
+They often integrate with full fledged IDEs but for this lecture we are going to focus on the command line tools themselves.

 In Python we can use the `cProfile` module to profile time per function call.
-Here is a simple example that implements a rudimentary grep in Python.
+Here is a simple example that implements a rudimentary grep in Python:

 ```python
 #!/usr/bin/env python